Doncic scores 42 in triple-double, Mavs top Spurs 117-110 - WHIZ News

-DALLAS (AP) — Luka Doncic scored a career-high 42 points in his sixth triple-double of the young NBA season and the Dallas Mavericks sent the San Antonio Spurs to their sixth straight loss, 117-110 on Monday night.
+Doncic scored a career-high 42 points to go with 12 assists and 11 rebounds as the Mavericks held off the skidding San Antonio Spurs 117-110.
+The 20-year-old second-year guard joined James as the only players in league history younger than 21 to have a 40-point triple-double.

+“It feels like every day there are stats you don’t know about, stats that you read about,” Doncic said.
+“It’s great to hit.”

-Dallas led wire to wire but had to fend off a late Spurs rally, needing every bit of Doncic’s huge performance.
+Dallas led wire to wire but had to fend off a late Spurs rally, with Doncic hitting a 3-pointer with 26.5 seconds to play that put Dallas up 115-110 after the Spurs had rallied from 14 down at the start of the quarter.

-The 20-year-old second-year player leads the NBA in triple-doubles after finishing with 11 rebounds and 12 assists to go with the biggest shot of the game, a 3-pointer with 26.5 seconds to play that put the Mavericks up 115-110.
-Doncic joined LeBron James as the only players in NBA history younger than 21 to have a 40-point triple-double.
+Doncic has an NBA-leading six triple-doubles in just 13 games this season.

+“This guy can do anything he wants to on a basketball court,” Mavericks coach Rick Carlisle said.
+“He’s having one of those magical runs right now.
+It’s a phenomenal thing to watch.
+It’s a phenomenal thing to be a part of.”

-Dorian Finney-Smith added a career-best 22 points and Kristaps Porzingis had 18 points and 10 rebounds for Dallas.
+Dallas also got a career-high 22 points from Dorian Finney-Smith, and Kristaps Porzingis added 18 points and 10 rebounds.

-San Antonio has lost eight of nine and is off to its worst start since 1996-97, the season before it drafted former star and current assistant coach Tim Duncan.
-The Spurs’ losing streak is their longest since 2011.
+The Spurs have lost six in a row, their longest slide since 2011, and dropped eight of nine since a 4-1 start.
+They’re off to their worst start since 1996-97, the season before they drafted former star and current assistant coach Tim Duncan.

-DeMar DeRozan had a season-high 36 points for the Spurs, helping to lead a fourth-quarter surge after they trailed 93-79 entering the period.
+DeMar DeRozan scored a season-high 36 points for the Spurs, helping to lead a fourth-quarter surge after they trailed 93-79 entering the period.

+“When adversity hits you can’t run from it, you can’t shy away from it, you can’t let it get you down,” DeRozan said.
+“Try to channel that energy and put it in the right place so we can understand why we got beat.”

 With Dallas up 110-107, both Bryn Forbes and Patty Mills missed potential game-tying 3s.
-Doncic corralled his 10th rebound off Mills’ miss.
-On the ensuing possession, Finney-Smith scooped up a loose ball and fired an off-balance 20-footer just as the shot clock expired that fell through to put Dallas up five.
+On the ensuing possession, Porzingis lost the ball going up to shoot but Finney-Smith scooped it up and fired an off-balance 20-footer as the shot clock expired.
+It fell through to put Dallas up five.

+“I looked at the clock, and it just bounced right to me and I threw it up,” Finney-Smith said.
+“Exactly like we drew it up.”

 After Rudy Gay’s 3 brought the Spurs back within two, Doncic stepped back and hit the 3 that finally finished off San Antonio.